Home » All Recipes » Desserts » Rhubarb and Strawberry Crumble

 How To Make This Easy Fruit Dessert

-1. To make the crumble – melt the butter and in a small bowl, combine the flour, baking powder, lemon zest, sugar, and a pinch of salt.
-Combine well, then mix with the melted butter.
-Set aside.
+Preheat the oven to 375°F. In a small bowl, combine the flour, baking powder, lemon zest, sugar, and a pinch of salt.
+Stir in the melted butter until the mixture forms a crumbly topping, then set aside.

-2. Clean and hull the strawberries, and wash and chop the rhubarb into 1/2-inch pieces.
-Toss the fruit in a bowl with the cornstarch, lemon juice, sugar, and cornstarch.
-Add a pinch of salt.
+Clean and hull the strawberries and cut the rhubarb into ½-inch pieces.
+Add the fruit to a mixing bowl and toss with the sugar, lemon juice, cornstarch, and a pinch of salt until evenly coated.

-4. Bake in a pre-heated 375-F oven for about 50 minutes or until the topping is golden brown and the fruit is bubbling in the center.
+Bake for about 50 minutes, until the topping is golden brown and the fruit is bubbling in the center.
+Remove from the oven and let the dessert cool for at least 15 minutes before serving so the filling can set slightly.

 How To Serve Strawberry and Rhubarb Crumble